-A. Nomination Meeting Outline
+NOMINATION MEETING OUTLINE

+The 2020-2021 IBT International Union Delegate and Officer Election is beginning during the ongoing response to the COVID-19 pandemic.
+States and localities may have laws, regulations, or guidelines that limit groups from gathering, or impose other social distancing requirements.
+When scheduling your nomination meeting, check with government authorities for relevant restrictions.

-- 1. A candidate must not chair the meeting.
-If all of your officers are running for convention delegate, another member must be named to chair the meeting (for example a member of the election committee may be named). - 2.
+A candidate must not chair the meeting.
+If all of your officers are running for convention delegate, another member must be named to chair the meeting (for example a member of the election committee may be named).

 Keep accurate, readable records.
-Under Tab 9 you will find a schedule that can be used to record the names of all nominators, seconders and candidates. - 3.
+Under Tab 10 you will find a schedule that can be used to record the names of all nominators, seconders and candidates.

 Materials on hand.
-The chair should have multiple copies of the following materials on hand and should announce that the materials are available for distribution to or review by members, including candidates: - The Rules (copies may be requested from the Election Supervisor) - Candidate information sheet (see Tab 10) - Slate Declaration (Tab 8 Election Supervisor Form 10) - Candidate Ballot Placement (Tab 11 Election Supervisor Form 18) - Observer rights information handout (Tab 12) - Credentialed Representative Form (Tab 13 Election Supervisor Form 19)
+The chair should have multiple copies of the following materials on hand and should announce that the materials are available for distribution to or review by members, including candidates:

+- The Rules (print the Rules from www.ibtvote.org or request a copy from OES) - Candidate information sheet (see Tab 11) - Slate Declaration (Tab 9 Election Supervisor Form 10)

+- Candidate Ballot Placement (Tab 12 Election Supervisor Form 18) - Candidate & observer rights information handout (Tab 13) - Credentialed Representative Form (Tab 14 Election Supervisor Form 19)